 To help you determine if we are a good match, I’d like to share with you a little about my communication style and my approach to therapy.
 I tend to be fairly direct and have been described in a variety of ways, and most commonly as ‘compassionate’ and ‘skilled at creating space for difficult conversations.’
 I believe that people are experts in their own lives and that my role will be to listen, guide, support and encourage you.
 Together we will determine the focus of our work, how we will communicate with each other including giving attention to things that might get in the way of progress.

-My primary theoretical approach to mental health and wellness is the mind-body connection or somatic psychotherapy.
+My primary theoretical approach to mental health and wellness is the mind-body connection or somatic psychotherapy informed by polyvagal theory (the science of connection).
 From this sense, the mind and body are viewed as one entity and a primary focus of treatment will be to explore, identify and integrate one’s bodily sensations with one’s mind.
-From this perspective the goal of our work would be to positively impact, integrate and help regulate the mind-body for maximum benefit.
+From this perspective, the goal of our work would be to positively impact, integrate and help regulate the mind-body for maximum benefit.
 The embodied approach to health and wellness is effective for trauma, depression, anxiety, restored inner balance, enhanced resilience, increased vitality, and increased capacity to engage actively in life.
+For this reason, I take a polyvagal informed approach, which means the primary focus of our first few sessions will be to help you understand the role of your nervous system and develop a map of the ways your nervous system informs your moment-to-moment decisions.
+Your autonomic nervous system (ANS) is a 24/7 personal surveillance system that operates in service of your safety.
+Developing a map will take a couple of sessions.
+Once we have s a basic understanding of how your ANS is guiding you through your days, we will build resources to support healing.
+Once you determine that you want to work with me, I will send you a brief explanation of the science of connection and ask that you read it before our first session.

 In closing, one of the most valuable pieces of advice I received from a therapist was that I could determine whether or not a therapist was a good fit for me.
 She went on to say that it was ok for me to seek out the type of therapist that would offer the most effective therapeutic relationship and treatment for me.
 I offer this same wisdom to you.